BrandonHaynes/filesystem_experiments/README.md

 ## Video Data

-We decomposed each video used in the experiments into uniformally-sized segments, as is done in the [VisualCloud DBMS](http://visualcloud.cs.washington.edu).
+We decomposed each video used in the experiments into uniformly-sized segments, as is done in the [VisualCloud DBMS](http://visualcloud.cs.washington.edu).
 We then temporally decomposed each segment into 20-second *tiles*.
 Each tile is treated as an opaque binary value when read from or written to the target database system.

 We elected to leave the tiles as HEVC-encoded video, as the size of the unencoded video is up to 250%+ larger than its encoded counterpart.
 An alternate format is HEVC-encoded video MPEG-4 pre-muxed as DASH-compatible fragments, which would allow us to use the initialization segment as an index and potentially improving query performance.
 However, investigating that experiment was beyond the scope of this project.